Why Members take an oath of allegiance

-Those books which may not be handled by non-believers are kept in slip-cases.
+Those books which may not be handled by non-believers are kept in slip-cases on the Table.

 The MP takes the oath or affirms, then moves along the Table to the next Table Clerk and signs the Test Roll, a parchment book headed by the oath and affirmation which is kept by the Clerk of the House of Commons.

 Finally, the MP is introduced to the Commons Speaker by the Clerk of the House.
 After shaking the Speaker’s hand, the MP goes behind the Speaker’s Chair, where staff will take a signature for recognition purposes and ask how the MP wishes to be known in House documents.